 - Marriage certificate, legalized and translated into Croatian language (those who are married);

 - Criminal record history certificate not older than 6 months from all the countries that you lived in;

 IMPORTANT NOTICE on legalizing documents

 All foreign official documents must be legalized and translated into Croatian Language if one needs to use them in Croatia.

-In order to use an Irish document in Croatia most of the which are issued by the Irish authorities (e.g. Certified Copy of an Entry of Birth, Certified Copy of an Entry of Marriage c, Certified Copy of an Entry of death, Power of attorney) and translated into Croatian by an official interpreter in Ireland or by a certified court interpreter in Croatia.
+In order to use a British document in Croatia most of the which are issued by the British authorities (e.g. Certified Copy of an Entry of Birth, Certified Copy of an Entry of Marriage c, Certified Copy of an Entry of death, Power of attorney) need to be legalized at the Legalization Office with an Apostille stamp (please visit: www.fco.gov.uk/legalisation ) and translated into Croatian by an official interpreter in the UK (a list of Croatian interpreters in the UK is available in the Consular Section www.uk.mvep.hr) or by a certified court interpreter in Croatia.
 General information on the legalization of documents process is available at: https://mvep.gov.hr/hr/konzularne-informacije/legalizacija-isprava/.

 In order to use documents from other countries (like Australia, New Zealand or USA) you will have to obtain information on legalization process for the respected authorities of the country where the document was issued.

 - CV or biography written in Croatian language as a short essay explaining reasons why are you applying for citizenship (e.g. preserving Croatian tradition and values, studying, or doing business in Croatia);